Sponsor: University of Oxford

 1. Female patients, age 16 years with relapsed epithelial ovarian, primary peritoneal or fallopian tube cancer who have relapsed within 12 months of previous platinum-based therapy.
 Their most recent chemotherapy does not have to have been platinum-based.

-2.Patients can have received prior PARP inhibitor and antiangiogenic therapy with bevacizumab, but there must be a > 6 month interval since treatment.
+2.Patients can have received prior PARP inhibitor and antiangiogenic therapy, but there must be a > 6 month interval since treatment.

 4.Measurable disease by RECIST Version 1.1 performed in past 4 weeks.
 At least one lesion, not previously irradiated, that can be accurately measured at baseline as ≥ 10 mm in the longest diameter (except lymph nodes which must have short axis ≥ 15 mm) with computed tomography (CT) or magnetic resonance imaging (MRI) and which is suitable for accurate repeated measurements.